day8/re-frame-10x/docs/HyperlinkedInformation/Diffs.md

 ## Diffs

-This document explains what you are seeing in sections labelled "Only Before" and "Only After".
+This document describes how `re-frame-10x` displays "how a value has changed".
+It explains what you are seeing in sections labelled "Only Before" and "Only After".

-In various places, `re-frame-10x` allows you to inspect values like `app-db`.
+While it is useful to inspect values like `app-db`,
-Knowing the current value is useful, but you are sometimes more interested to know how a value has changed.
+you are sometimes more interested to know how a value has changed.
 The value might be `X` before the start of this epoch, and ended up as `X'`.
-So `re-frame-10x` will be showing you `X'` but you might woonder how `X` and `X'` are different.
+So `re-frame-10x` will be showing you `X'` but you might wonder how `X` and `X'` are different.
 What got added or removed, and what was modified?

 To show such differences, `re-frame-10x` chooses to do a calculation best explained by this pseudo code: